Sharcoux/SimpleQL/docs/plugins.md

  * **isAdmin** : A boolean indicating if the current request is being executed as an administrator.
  * **query** : A function that you can use to make a SimpleQL query to the database.
  * **local** : The current request local variables (like authId).
 You can read them or edit them directly through this object.
+ * **onSuccess** : You can provide this function a callback that will be called only once the full request succeeds for all tables
+ * **onError** : You can provide this function a callback that will be called only if the request failed.
+The changes to the database are already reverted when this is being called.
+Those callbacks are called before the onError function of any plugin is being called.

 ### parent